subvertnormality/mosaic/README.md

 ##### Chord Strum

-The Chord Strum feature dynamically spaces selected chord masks using the selected step division, ensuring they align rhythmically with the channel's settings.
+The Chord Strum param dynamically spaces selected chord masks using the selected step division, ensuring they align rhythmically with the channel's settings.
 Notes are quantized to the current scale, adjusting in real-time if the scale changes mid-strum, guaranteeing each note stays harmonious and in tune, regardless of strum duration.
 Each chord note is played once.

 ##### Chord Arpeggio

-The Chord Arp feature is similar to Chord Strum, but chord masks are looped at the current step division for the length of the current step.
+The Chord Arp param is similar to Chord Strum, but chord masks are looped at the current step division for the length of the current step.
 Notes are quantized to the current scale.
 Empty chord masks are treated as rests, allowing for rhymic patterns.
 Arpeggios also honour the Chord Velocity and Chord Shape modifiers.
 The Chord Arpeggio param overrules the chord strum param.
 Chord arpeggios can also be used as ratchets if no chord masks are set.

 ##### Chord Acceleration

-TODO
+The Chord Acceleration param is a modifier for the Chord Strum and Chord Arpeggio params, to be used alongside the Chord Spread param, and it doesn't function on it's own.
+When set, the chord spread alters in the direction of the acceleration over time.
+With a positive value of acceleration, the spread value will increase by multiples of the acceleration value for each note of the chord or arp.
+With a negative value, the spread value will decrease by multiples of the acceleration value.
+With this, you can create flams and bouncing ball type effects.

 ##### Chord Spread

-TODO
+The Chord Spread param is a modifier for the Chord Strum and Chord Arpeggio params.
+It alters the spacing between notes in these functions by the value of the param.

 ##### Chord Velocity Modifier